-1. Do whatever you have to do to make your body your number one priority.
+1. Do whatever you must to make your body priority number one.

 Our bodies might change with time, but we only get one.
-From the time we are born to the time we die, your body is the container that so gently holds your consciousness, your awareness, your spirit.
-Only when we treat it with the utmost respect, kindness, love and compassion can we reach our true potential for whatever it is we were brought into this world to do.
+From the time you are born to the time you die, your body is the container that so gently holds your consciousness, your awareness, your spirit.
+When we treat it with the utmost respect, kindness, love and compassion we start inching our way to our potential.

 2. To all the women out there: Be nice to other women in your life.